Home ยป Drinks

 • Bring the water for the tapioca pearls to boil in a medium-large saucepan.
 Once boiling, add in the tapioca pearls and lower the heat to just under medium.

 • Simmer for 15-30 minutes, stirring occasionally to prevent sticking.
-Cook time will depend on your specific pearls (check the package for instructions — ours take 30 minutes).
+Cook time will depend on your specific pearls (check the package for instructions).

 • In the meantime, prepare the simple syrup.
 Add cane sugar and water to a small saucepan and whisk together.
-Bring to a simmer for about 3-5 minutes, or until the sugar has fully dissolved.
-Remove from heat and reserve ¼ cup, then add the rest to a medium mixing bowl.
+Bring to a simmer for about 3-5 minutes until the sugar fully dissolves.
+Remove the saucepan from the heat and reserve ยผ cup, then add the rest to a medium mixing bowl.

 • Strain the tapioca pearls through a fine-mesh strainer, rinsing them lightly.
 Transfer the pearls to the mixing bowl with the simple syrup and stir to combine.
 Set aside for ~30-40 minutes to soak.